Winterstark/Alot-of-Knowledge/README.md

 * Diagram
 * List (of any of the previous types)
 * Class (consisting of any number of the previous types)

+This project is not meant to reach Wordy's scale and user-friendliness - for example, the user has to add new entries by manually editing text files (or using the add.py script).
+Since I doubt many people will be interested in using the script I won't go into explaining the details of how it works.
+If, however, there happen to be any interested people, send me a message and I'll write a decent README.

 Credits